-There are many misconceptions about mesothelioma lawsuits, from how they work to the likely success rate.
-Mesothelioma has a long latency period, taking anywhere from 20-50 years for symptoms to show up.
-Many patients doubt how successful legal action could be after that amount of time has passed.
+There are many misconceptions about mesothelioma lawsuits, ranging from how they work to the likelihood of success.
+Mesothelioma has a long latency period, taking anywhere from 20-50 years for symptoms to appear from the first instance of exposure to asbestos.
+Many people doubt how successful a lawsuit could be after such a long amount of time has passed.

-Frequently Asked Questions about the Mesothelioma Case Process
+Frequently Asked Questions about the Mesothelioma Lawsuit Process

 What are the steps in a mesothelioma case?

-There are at most five steps in the legal proceeding for a mesothelioma case:
+There are at most five steps in the legal proceeding for a mesothelioma lawsuit:

-- Preparation — Determining the causes of the cancer
+- Preparation — Determining the cause of the cancer

 - Filing — Formally starting the claim in the court system